ciderscope/ciderscope/CONTRIBUTING.md

 ## Making changes as an AI Agent

-Please refer to `AGENTS.md` and `CLAUDE.md` for specific rules regarding automated modifications.
+Please refer to `CLAUDE.md` for specific rules regarding automated modifications.
 Modification of application code without explicit user consent is strictly prohibited.